Where to see Bluebells by bus and trainaround the UK

 1. The Bluebell Railway, Sussex

-Ride the rails in April and May, when the bluebells woods by the track are in bloom (with thanks to Peter Edwards and the Bluebell Railway for the photo).
-There are also views across the Weald, swathes of ancient woodland and fields of sheep, pigs and shetland ponies.
-The Bluebell Railway opened as a heritage railway in 1960 – the first standard gauge preserved steam railway in the world to run a public passenger service.
-The railway also boasts the longest tunnel and longest viaduct of any UK heritage railway and more steam locos than anywhere outside the National Rail Museum in York.
+Ride the rails in April and May, when the bluebell woods by the track are in bloom (with thanks to Peter Edwards and the Bluebell Railway for the photo).
+There are also views across the Weald, swathes of ancient woodland and fields of sheep, pigs and Shetland ponies.
+The Bluebell Railway opened as a heritage railway in 1960.
+It was the first standard gauge preserved steam railway in the world to run a public passenger service.
+The railway also boasts the longest tunnel and longest viaduct of any UK heritage railway.
+And you’ll find more steam locos here than anywhere outside the National Rail Museum in York.

-- But this steam railway is not just a destination for train enthusiasts: go along for a ride through rural Sussex with banks of seasonal flowers, a cream tea on the dining train, a pint in the Bessemer Arms, or a stroll to neighbouring Sheffield Park.
-In fact the Bluebell Railway has come up with a whole series of local walks from stations along the line, all of which feature bluebells in season.
+- But this steam railway is not just a destination for train enthusiasts.
+Go along for a ride through rural Sussex with banks of seasonal flowers.
+Enjoy a cream tea on the dining train, a pint in the Bessemer Arms, or a stroll to neighbouring Sheffield Park.
+In fact, the Bluebell Railway has come up with a whole series of local walks from stations along the line.
+All of them feature bluebells in season.

 -